AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 ### File

-In the **[!UICONTROL File]** section you provide details of the file type, name and a password to protect the file.
+In the **[!UICONTROL File]** section, you provide details of the file type, name and a password to protect the file.

 ![The scheduling pane.](./assets/schedule-pane.png){zoomable="yes"}